Gluten Free Brookies

 For the Chocolate Chip Cookies

-• Butter: Like the brownies, I prefer unsalted butter in this recipe, but salted will also work in a pinch.
+• Butter: Like with the brownies, I prefer unsalted butter in this recipe, but salted will also work in a pinch.

 • Sugar: The best cookies call for a combination of light brown sugar and regular granulated sugar.